-On the Sensedge, as well as the Kaiterra Dashboard, we are able to calculate the general health of your sensors based on their runtime and overall exposure to its measured pollutant.
-When this sensor health percentage (which is found under the Settings --> Sensors screen of the Sensedge, or under "More Details" on the Kaiterra Dashboard) is under 10%, that is when you should get in touch with our team or your distribution partner and consider purchasing a new set of sensors for your device.
+On the Sensedge, as well as the Kaiterra Web App, we are able to calculate the general health of your sensors based on their runtime and overall exposure to its measured pollutant.
+When this sensor health percentage (which is found under the Settings --> Sensors screen of the Sensedge, or under "More Details" on the Kaiterra Web App) is under 10%, that is when you should get in touch with our team or your distribution partner and consider purchasing a new set of sensors for your device.

 Important things to note: